Halson V. Eagleson: Career

 In 1927, while still pursuing his graduate studies, Eagleson began working as an instructor in mathematics and physics at Morehouse College.
 There, he also served as the college's band director.

-He later was appointed professor of physics and head of the Department of Physics in 1940 in a joint appointment at Morehouse College and Clark College (now Clark Atlanta University).
+He later was appointed professor of physics and head of the department of physics in 1940 in a joint appointment at Morehouse College and Clark College (now Clark Atlanta University).
 In 1947, he became professor of physics at Howard University and served there for 24 years.
-For three years he served as chairman of the Department of Physics at Howard.
+For three years he served as chairman of the department of physics at Howard.
 At Howard, he taught undergraduate and graduate courses, including an introductory physics course, and carried out research on acoustics.

-After his retirement from Howard, Eagleson worked as a part-time physics teacher at the University of Maryland and at the University of the District of Columbia until 1989.
-That year, however, he suffered a stroke and retired permanently from teaching.
+After his retirement from Howard, Eagleson worked as a part-time physics teacher at the University of Maryland, College Park and at the University of the District of Columbia until 1989.
+That year, however, he had a stroke and retired permanently from teaching.

 In addition to his tenured teaching appointments, he worked as a professor, assistant director, and staff member at National Science Foundation summer institutes in Georgia, Alabama, Louisiana, Texas, Maryland, North Carolina, and South Carolina.
 He also worked more broadly as an advisor to the NSF.

 Outside of his teaching duties, he also was a consultant for the Environmental Protection Agency on noise pollution, and a member of an advisory group that evaluated scientific instruments developed by Bell Labs.
 He was also known for training many of the radiological monitors in the Washington, D.C. area.

 He participated in numerous professional organizations throughout his career, and in 1948 he served as president of the National Institute of Science, one of the oldest science organizations serving historically Black colleges and universities.

-Legacy
+Awards and legacy

 In 1972, the first formal meeting of African-American physicists was held at Fisk University in Nashville, Tennessee, in an event called the Day of Scientific Lectures and Seminars (DOSLAS).
 This first meeting was organized to honor the work of Eagleson, John McNeile Hunter, and Donald A. Edwards.
 About 40 physicists attended this meeting, and it was the impetus for the creation of the National Society of Black Physicists, which was formally established in 1977.

+In 1985, Indiana University awarded Eagleson with an honorary degree in science.